pvcraven/web-development-class/source/semester_2/assignments/first_javascript/first_javascript.rst

   You'll need to navigate directly to the file by adding ``/javascript_assignment.html`` to the end.
 For example:
   ``http://cis320firstapp-env.pjaceubggu.us-east-2.elasticbeanstalk.com/javascript_assignment.html``
-* Paste in a GitHub link to your JavaScript, and a link to your working application on Amazon.
+* Paste in a GitHub link to your JavaScript (one for html, one for js), and a link to your working application on Amazon.

 Part 1
 ------